sp-cristiano/alx-system_engineering-devops/0x00-shell_basics/README.md

 file /tmp/iamafile Command will print the type of the file named iamafile \n

-ln -s /bin/ls __ls__ Command will create a symbolic link to /bin/ls with name __ls__
+ln -s /bin/ls __ls__ Command will create a symbolic link to /bin/ls with name __ls__ cp -un *.html ..
+Command will copy all html files from current directory to the parent directory and also update files if the current file is more recent than the former